 Then grab your SCOBY and starter tea and repeat step 1

-The main thing to look out for is mold.
-This is rare, but can happen.
+The main thing to look out for is mould.
+This is rare but can happen.
 It looks like

-bread mold, you cant mistake it, and if in doubt leave for another week and see if the
+bread mould, you cannot mistake it, and if in doubt leave for another week and see if the

-mold remains.
-Because its a weird looking thing, some people mistake the dredge
+mould remains.
+Because it’s a weird looking thing, some people mistake the dredge

-tails, babies, for mold.
+tails, babies, for mould.
 These look like wispy jelly fish legs... and are completely

 normal.
-The mold is different again, and if youre in doubt you can send me a pic and
+The mould is different again, and if you’re in doubt you can send me a pic and

-In the past five years, Ive gotten mold once, and that was because I removed too
+In the past five years, I’ve gotten mould once, and that was because I removed too

 much SCOBY for the amount I was brewing, usually it shouldn't be a problem

 because of all the good bacteria fighting off any nasties.
-If you have mold you must
+If you have mould you must

 ditch the entire thing.